ePages-de/epages-docs/_posts/2015-07-08-employee-induction-programme.md

 # 3. First work day: Meet with new employees right away

-When having arrived at the office, HR welcomes the new employees, a round of introductions follows and the further course of the day will be explained.
+When having arrived at the office, our human resources coordinator welcomes the new employees, a round of introductions follows and the further course of the day will be explained.

 {% image blog-employee-induction-CTO.jpg %}{% endimage %}